Taisiia Onofriichuk: 2025

 On July 18-20, she competed at Milan World Cup, where she won bronze in the all-around, two silver medals in the hoop and ribbon finals, and finished fourth in the ball and fifth in the clubs.
 A week later, she competed in Cluj-Napoca World Challenge Cup, where she won silver in the all-around behind Darja Varfolomeev.
 She also won two gold medals in the clubs and ribbon finals, a silver in the ball, and finished seventh in the hoop.

 In August, she competed at the 2025 World Championships in Rio de Janeiro, Brazil, which was also her first World Championships.
 She qualified to all-around final from second position, but finished 4th behind Sofia Raffaeli.
 Together with Polina Karika and senior group she won bronze medal in team competition.
 She won another bronze medal in ribbon, 4th place in clubs and 6th place in hoop final.

 The next month in September, she competed at the Grand Prix Final in Brno, winning three gold medals in the All-Around, hoop and ball.
 She finished 4th in both the clubs and ribbon finals.
+With this competition she became the winner of all the Grand Prix in a single year; the last gymnast to achieve this feat was Margarita Mamun in 2013 and she is the first Ukrainian to achieve this since Kateryna Serebrianska in 1995.
 In October, she competed in the Aeon Cup in Tokyo with teammates Polina Karika and Liubov Gorashchenko, where the Deriugina School team won the gold medal.
 In the senior all-around, Onofriichuk won gold medal in front of Rin Keys and Amalia Lică.